imjacobclark/asm/README.md

 # asm
-Assembler on the Raspberry Pi Zero.
+Linux assembler on the Raspberry Pi.

-Assembler examples for ARM11 architecture (Raspberry Pi Zero).
+Assembler examples for ARM11 architecture (Raspberry Pi).

-Nothing within this repository is useful for anying other than research/education purposes.
+Nothing within this repository is useful for anything other than research/education purposes.

 **How to compile, inspect and run examples:**